-“You don’t do anything…and you think too much,” retorts one character in this film.
-Boy, if only the director heeded those words.
+“You don’t do anything…and you think too much,” retorts one character in Daphne (2017).
+Boy, if only the director had heeded those words of wisdom.

 What should be a moving, powerful and touching film about a young woman growing up, dealing with the struggles and uncertainty of life merely shows a troubled woman who makes questionable decisions, pushing away the support in her life with no real emotion or development.